JimSeker/googleplayAPI/README.md

 `NearBy/` is the NearBy protocols

-`RecognitionAPI/` is activity and sleep recognition APIs
+`LocationAPI/` covers the play-services-location library: location, orientation, activity and sleep recognition APIs

 `visionAPI/` is the older Vision APIs that are sort still in use, but depreciated.